yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 [^0001]: Even if most recent languages try to hide them, they are present.

 Haskell is very different.
-This language uses a lot of concepts I had never heard about before.
+The language uses a lot of concepts I had never heard about before.
 Many of those concepts will help you become a better programmer.

-But, learning Haskell can be hard.
+But learning Haskell can be hard.
 It was for me.
 In this article I try to provide what I lacked during my learning.